builtbysuraj/template/README.md

 # A template for Create React App

 This is a normal CRA.
-The benefit of using it through clone is to reduce the default installation of React's long duration and internet usage.
+The benefit of using it through cloning is to reduce the default installation of React's long duration of installation and internet usage.

 # Follow these steps